bigmistqke/solid-drei/README.md

   <a href="https://codesandbox.io/s/42glz0"><img width="20%" src="https://codesandbox.io/api/v1/sandboxes/42glz0/screenshot.png" alt="Demo"/></a>
 </p>

 Calculates a boundary box and centers the camera accordingly.
-If you are using camera controls, make sure to pass them the `makeDefault` prop. `fit` fits the current view on first render. `clip` sets the cameras near/far planes. `observe` will trigger on window resize.
+If you are using camera controls, make sure to pass them the `makeCurrent` prop. `fit` fits the current view on first render. `clip` sets the cameras near/far planes. `observe` will trigger on window resize.

 ```jsx
 <Bounds fit clip observe damping={6} margin={1.2}>